 LYNX Bus Link 9 N. Orange Ave. / Rosemont

-The Eatonville Library is located in the Town of Eatonville's Zora Neale Hurston Square.
+Eatonville Branch is located in the Town of Eatonville’s Zora Neale Hurston Square.
 Eatonville is known as the oldest incorporated African American municipality in the United States.
+Opened January 2005, the branch honors Eatonville resident Zora Neale Hurston (1891–1960), an accomplished and highly acclaimed author of stories, novels, and folklore.

-The Eatonville Branch is a children's library featuring material and programming for children through the sixth grade.
-The branch serves the residents that make up the four residential quadrants of Eatonville - Calhoun, Catalina Park, Eaton Pointe, and Lake Lovely Estates.
+Eatonville Branch is dedicated to promoting reading, especially in children.
+The branch serves residents that make up the four residential quadrants of Eatonville – Calhoun, Catalina Park, Eaton Pointe, and Lake Lovely Estates.
 The collection, programs, and services are also available to all Orange County residents including residents of the City of Maitland and Winter Park through reciprocal borrowing.